MarcusAdamSorensen/MarcusAdamSorensen/README.md

 </div>

-Student pursuing a bachelor's degree in Software Engineering at University of Southern Denmark.
+Student pursuing a master's degree in Software Engineering at University of Southern Denmark.

 ## Languages